 On the occasion of the exhibition, the CBK Rotterdam program BKOR developed a route map (Pdf).

 Spread over various stores on the busy shopping street, the work of this versatile artist will be on display.
 The exhibition opens on the day of the annual Keti koti: the day on which the abolition of slavery in 1863 in the then colonies of Suriname and the Netherlands Antilles is commemorated and celebrated.
-In Suriname this day is officially called 'Day of Freedoms'.
+In Suriname this day is officially called 'Day of Freedom'.

 Exhibition and route map